Wave energy and hydrogen driving sustainable solutions

 Making hydrogen with wave energy is sustainable and efficient.
 Eco Wave Power’s Middle Eastern project, for instance, uses wave energy to generate electricity.
 Then hydrogen is created from this energy.

-Key for wave energy and hydrogen are good infrastructure and storage facilities.
+Good infrastructure and storage facilities are essential for both wave energy and hydrogen.
 Energy flow to the grid is under control by smart systems.
-Comparatively to solar panels, a 750 kW wave energy converter requires merely 750 m², therefore saving space.
+Compared to solar panels, a wave energy converter with a capacity of 750 kW requires merely 750 m²; therefore, hydrogen and wave energy have reasonable rates, ranging from 250 to 350 euros/MWh.

-With rates between 250 to 350 euros/MWh, hydrogen and wave energy are reasonably priced.
+MWh.
 Costs could drop to 100 to 120 euros/MWh as tech develops.
-This qualifies it as a fierce rival for green energy.
+This feature This feature qualifies it as a fierce rival for green energy.

 A major step towards sustainable electricity is the cooperation between wave energy and hydrogen.
 It may provide employment and help to lower pollution.
 This technology is expected to be a main participant in the change towards renewable energy.